 Title IV aid is earned in a prorated manner on a per diem basis up to and including the 60% point in the period of enrollment or payment period for degree programs.
 Title IV aid is considered 100% earned after that point in time.
 The percentage of Title IV aid earned is calculated in the following manner for all programs:

 Number of days

-completed by the student\
+completed by the student

-Percentage of period of enrollment or payment period for degree programs completed payment period for degree programs\
+Number of days in the period of enrollment or payment period for degree programs Percentage of period of enrollment or payment period for degree programs completed